ryancdickson/staging/docs/BR.md

 - *Effective September 15, 2024*, the CA MUST implement Multi-Perspective Issuance Corroboration as described in this section; however, the CA MAY proceed with certificate issuance if either the Primary Domain Validation Determination or Primary CAA Determination is not corroborated as defined in the "# of Network Perspectives and Quorum Requirements" table.
 - *Effective March 15, 2025*, the CA MUST implement Multi-Perspective Issuance Corroboration as described in this section.
 The CA MUST NOT proceed with certificate issuance if either the Primary Domain Validation Determination or Primary CAA Determination is not corroborated as defined in the "# of Network Perspectives and Quorum Requirements" table and the "Defining Corroborating CAA Evidence" table.

-Even though the "# of Network Perspectives and Quorum Requirements" table permits issuance when some Network Perspectives do not corroborate the Primary Domain Validation Determination and Primary CAA Determination, the set of locations of the Network Perspectives that do corroborate the Primary Domain Validation Determination and Primary CAA Determination MUST full within the service regions of at least two distinct regional Internet registries for a CA to proceed with certificate issuance after September 15, 2025.
+Even though the "# of Network Perspectives and Quorum Requirements" table permits issuance when some Network Perspectives do not corroborate the Primary Domain Validation Determination and Primary CAA Determination, the set of locations of the Network Perspectives that do corroborate the Primary Domain Validation Determination and Primary CAA Determination MUST fall within the service regions of at least two (2) distinct regional Internet registries for a CA to proceed with certificate issuance after September 15, 2025.

 Table: # of Network Perspectives and Quorum Requirements